oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 <details><summary><b>We haven't removed the version on the original deployment ?</b></summary>

-Well spotted !
+Well spotted!
 We're going to leave the version in place on the original service.
 There are a few reasons for this.

 1/ It does no harm, the original service will match any deployment as it only looks for the `app: stockmanger`  so will sent traffic to any matching deployment regardless of the deployments version attributes